JackieCortes/School_District_Analysis/README.md

      The below images again show the impact in the THS metrics after removing the THS 9th-grade.
 It is essential to point out that School Type, Total Students, Total School Budget, Per Student Budget are metrics without impact, given the issue was in the scores.

 _Previous result_

   ![Previous_School_Summary](https://github.com/JackieCortes/School_District_Analysis/blob/main/Images_4/THS_Prev.png)

 _Result after changes_
   ![Remanufactured_School_Summary](https://github.com/JackieCortes/School_District_Analysis/blob/main/Images_4/THS_New.png)

   - _**How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**_
-     The population will show a "na" value until further communication due to the current issue.
+     The population will show a "nan" value until further communication due to the current issue.
 So until this moment, there is no possibility of comparing grades with other schools.

   _Current Math Scores_
   ![Math Scores_Summary](https://github.com/JackieCortes/School_District_Analysis/blob/main/Images_4/Math_by_Grade.PNG)
    _Current Reading Scores_